Nyx128/VkNovel/README.md

 #### A simple straight forward visual novel engine

 ## How to build the project

+#### Basic Requirement: Have the vulkan sdk installed on the system for premake to query the library path
+#### Make sure that vulkan 1.2 support is available

 ```cpp
 //in the project directory
 premake5 [buildTarget]